 Sputnik Provoked The Space Age

 To see my entire feature Doc visit https://www.createspace.com/206142.
+To support my efforts to create more clips please donate to me at www.patreon.com/allinaday.
 You are watching the first section of my feature documentary, Sputnik Mania.
 It was made with my talented editor/ally John Vincent Barrett.
 In making this I decided intentionally not to make a TV special but to make a feature, with music and narrator, and drama not common in TV docs.
 I am proud of his work and hope you enjoy it.
 David Hoffman.
 Www.theHoffmancollection.com.

 The Story Of The Sputnik Moment

-Please purchase my entire film at https://www.createspace.com/256957 .
+Please purchase my entire film at https://www.amazon.com/dp/B001MBTSAO .
+To support my efforts to create more clips please donate to me at www.patreon.com/allinaday.
 I made the feature documentary, Sputnik Mania.
 Critics and allies told me that I had to tell the story of what happened to American education during that period, how we changed ourselves so radically in science, engineering, and math -- our complete education system really.
 With the help of one wonderful collector of old footage, I made this story for schools, teachers, educational leaders.
-It shows what happens, and the footage proves it.
+It shows what happens, and the footage proves it. #sputnik #sputnikmoment #americaneducation #1958

 The Russian Sputnik - 1